skill3472/skill3472.github.io/content/posts/htb_writeup_0.md

 `hashcat -m 100 -a 3 -o outhash.txt d033e22ae348aeb5660fc2140aec35850c4da997`
 It was indeed SHA1.
 The cracked hash is `admin`.
 Admin.
 Really?
 I could've checked that. xD Let's use the exploit we found earlier to gain a shell.
 Seems like the button is broken, due to Flash Player getting discontinued.
 Let's try to find vulns in metasploit.
-Found `exploit/multi/http/getsimplecms_unauth_code_exec`
+Found `exploit/multi/http/getsimplecms_unauth_code_exec`.
-Let's try that
+Let's try that.
 Okay, the exploit worked, I got a shell.
 Upgraded it with `python3 -c 'import pty; pty.spawn("/bin/bash")'`
 We are logged in as the `www-data` user.
 We have enough privelage, to get the user flag from `/home/mrb3n/user.txt`, so we cat it out.
 Nice.